Manage User Profiles

 - The department they work in

-- Another type of categorization
+- Another type of categorisation

 Profiles allow administrators to centrally define and manage what different types of users can access in Business Central.